+To go sailing in Italy is a must for every sailor.
 Italy is one of the most versatile and attractive destinations in Europe.
-It is home to some of the best sailing grounds in the Mediterranean, witnessed by the large number of boats that are kept in the area.
+It is home to some of the best sailing grounds in the Mediterranean.
+Witnessed by the large number of boats that are kept in the area.
 The lack of natural harbours and the limited numbers of places in the man-made marinas can make it challenging to find a berth during the summer months.
 But with careful preparation, a few key words in Italian and a little patience and understanding, the rewards will be well worth it.

 For sailors, the amount of wind varies greatly depending on the location and time of year.
-The islands of Sardinia and Sicily tend to enjoy more wind than the Bay of Naples and the Riviera but, in general, there is a lot less during the summer months than other times of the year and yachts tend to have to motor more here than elsewhere in the Mediterranean.
-This, and the Italians’ love affair with speed, explains the high numbers of motor boats relative to sailing boats in the area.
+The islands of Sardinia and Sicily tend to enjoy more wind than the Bay of Naples and the Riviera.
+But, in general, there is a lot less during the summer months than other times of the year.
+Yachts tend to have to motor more here than elsewhere in the Mediterranean.
+This, and the Italians' love affair with speed, explains the high numbers of motor boats.
+At least relative to sailing boats in the area.
 But, when the sun shines, and there is a warm, steady breeze, most yachtsmen would feel that the wait had been worth it.

 The landscapes and the people are fantastic.
 All four major sailing areas are served by budget airlines.
 This makes it a cheap option, but beware this is not true in August.
 This is high season and prices can rise a lot.
 The four different sailing areas are: Tuscany, Bay of Naples, Sardinia and Sicily.
 Each has its own character.

-Of all the places to sail in Italian waters, the Tuscan Islands are probably the most appealing and it is probably one of the most popular areas for yacht charter Italy.
+Of all the places to sail in Italian waters, the Tuscan islands are probably the most appealing.
+And it is probably one of the most popular areas for yacht charter Italy.
 It has something for everyone.
-The islands of Capraia, Elba, Giglio and Giannutri are all accessible to yachts and provide a number of attractive harbours and plenty of anchorages, some even secluded in bad weather.
+The islands of Capraia, Elba, Giglio and Giannutri are all accessible to yachts.
+They provide a number of attractive harbours and plenty of anchorages.
+Some even secluded in bad weather.
 On the mainland south of Livorno, the harbours of Cala di Medici, Punta Ala, and on the Argentario promontory: Porto Santo Stefano, Porto Ercole and Cala Galera, are all relatively large and comfortable, and any one of them would provide a fabulous base for exploring the area and sailing in Italy.

 Bay Of Naples

 It is not hard to see the appeal of the Bay of Naples for sailors sailing in Italy.
-On the northern end, the islands of Ischia and Procida are both very accommodating to yachtsmen with several well equipped marinas and a number of beautiful anchorages suitable in settled weather.
-In the centre, the famous outline of mount Vesuvius dominates the skyline with a number of marinas lining the coastline around Naples, some more attractive than others.
+On the northern end, the islands of Ischia and Procida are both very accommodating to yachtsmen.
+With several well equipped marinas and a number of beautiful anchorages suitable in settled weather.
+In the centre, the famous outline of mount Vesuvius dominates the skyline with a number of marinas.
+Some more attractive than others.
+One of the great ones is on the island Pontine.
 On the southern end, the Island of Capri lies serenely off the Sorrento peninsular.
-Its harbour is famously expensive, but there is an anchorage to the side of it and a number of spectacular bays suitable for anchoring in settled weather.
+Its harbour is famously expensive!
+But there is an anchorage to the side of it and a number of spectacular bays.
+They are suitable for anchoring in settled weather.
 To the north of the bay, yachts can visit the beautiful Pontine Islands and to the south, the Amalfi coast beckons.
+While in Naples you can sail all the way till you find yourself under the boot.
+Literally!

 The island of Sardinia offers some of the best sailing, not only in Italy, but in the world and has safe harbours more or less evenly spaced around the whole coast.
 The east side is more protected, and offers some spectacular beaches with white sand and clear water.
 It is a very popular holiday destination and the „Costa Smerelda“, in the north east of the island, is very much a playground for the rich and famous.
 Harbours like Porto Cervo will let you stay for next to nothing out of season, but come the summer, they would be charging you hundreds, if not thousands of euros per night - if they would let you in at all.